 If you are over 23 by the January of the year of application, you are eligible to apply as a mature student.
 This means you are applying on the grounds of mature years and not on examination results.
-A certain proportion of places in undergraduate programmes are retained for mature students:

 If you choose to apply as a mature applicant, you must be successful in the current year at an assessment test.
 However, due to the number of places available on the programme, success at the assessment test does not guarantee an offer of a place.
 The onus is on you to apply for the assessment test in addition to your application to the Central Applications Office (CAO).

 Assessment test 2021 update

 All candidates who took the recent online assessments for mature entry to pre-registration Nursing and Midwifery degree programmes, 2021, are being asked to retake the ‘Understanding of Basic Instructions’ (commonly referred to as verbal reasoning) test.

 Due to a technical error, all candidates must now retake the ‘Understanding of Basic Instructions’ (commonly referred to as verbal reasoning) test.
 We apologise for this error and the inconvenience it may cause.

 The technical issue in relation to the ‘Understanding of Basic Instructions’ assessment was discovered by Aon Assessment Solutions (Aon) following the closure of the testing window.
 This error related to the way that information was presented to candidates on screen.

 As the administrator of the assessment, Aon accepts full responsibility and accountability for this error and apologises unreservedly.
 All candidates are now being asked to retake the ‘Understanding of Basic Instructions’ test to ensure that the testing process is fair and robust and that all candidates are given an equal opportunity to perform to the best of their ability.